sarthak268/sarthak268.github.io/_pages/rational_optimist.md

     }
 </style>

+*Why the future is brighter than we think 🌅*

 ### What is special about humans?

 - It’s not huge brains, complex languages, lots of technology — Neanderthals had three.